jebbdomingo/budget-buddy-app/README.md

 Financial activity consists of an Inflow or Outflow of money.
 Record your daily activities whether an income or an expense against a specific envelope to track your spending or goal and see how your budget progress.

-### Read to Assign
+### Ready to Assign

-It's like a general fund where you can store an Inflow transaction temporarily to be allocated to your budget envelopes later on.
+It's like a general fund where you can store temporarily an Inflow transaction that is readily available to be distributed to your budget envelopes.

 ### Accounts